bitcoin/bitcoin/contrib/spendfrom/README.md

 If you specify a really small fee the transaction may sit in the mempool for a long time before it is added to a block.
 If you're consolidating rewards a fee between 0.01 and 0.1 CRW is usually sufficient for the transaction to be added to the next block.
+The default fee is 0.025 CRW.

 - If a change output needs to be created, the change will be sent to the last `FROMADDRESS` (if you specify just one `FROMADDRESS`, change will go back to